Do you have a small garden that you don’t know what to do with? It can be tricky to add beautiful plants without cluttering your garden.

 On the left, you can see a small wooden shed.
 This is where you can keep your gardening supplies to conveniently reach them anytime.

 On the other side, there are multiple pots placed on the gravel.
 I think that terracotta pots would look better, though.

 Implement this design in your backyard and you won’t want to go inside anymore!
 I like how the walkway is placed leading to the small cabin.

 You can also place a bunch of small pots with colorful flowers along the walkway.
 It’ll feel like you’re being warmly welcomed into your own backyard.

 It’d be great to have some vining plants climbing over the cabin walls.
 In this case, painting the cabin in beige would add a lot to the general look, in my opinion.

 I always like a side yard that has a lot of plants and trees.
 Throw in a stone path and you’ll feel like you’re walking in a magical place.

 However, I prefer to have a tidier grassy area.
-This will draw the line between a usable side yard and a neglected jungly area.
+I think that this draws the line between a usable sideyard and a neglected jungle area.